-(14) The relevant Head of School, Director, University Research Centre, or their nominee, should ensure that a record is maintained of Authorised Personnel (S8 drugs), Approved Personnel (S4 drugs) and all persons working with S4 or S8 drugs under their authority.
-The records will be held in a Scheduled Drugs Authority Register and maintained by the relevant Laboratoty Manager or other officer nominated by the relevant Head of School or Director, University Research Centre.
+(14) The relevant Dean, Director, Research Institute, or their nominee, should ensure that a record is maintained of Authorised Personnel (S8 drugs), Approved Personnel (S4 drugs) and all persons working with S4 or S8 drugs under their authority.
+The records will be held in a Scheduled Drugs Authority Register and maintained by the relevant Laboratoty Manager or other officer nominated by the relevant Dean or Director, Research Institute.

-(15) The Head of School, Director, University Research Centre or their nominee, should ensure that all Authorised Personnel and Approved Personnel are provided with information and training in the secure storage, handling and record keeping of scheduled drugs.
+(15) The Dean, Director, Research Institute or their nominee, should ensure that all Authorised Personnel and Approved Personnel are provided with information and training in the secure storage, handling and record keeping of scheduled drugs.

 (16) Authorised Personnel and Approved Personnel are responsible for the training and ongoing supervision of persons working with scheduled drugs under their authority and for compliance with the relevant legislative requirements.